 British Prime Minister Boris Johnson’s announcement on Wednesday that he would ask Queen Elizabeth to temporarily suspend (or “prorogue”) parliament sparked an uproar among many Members of Parliament, the commentariat, and parts of the general public.

 Speaker of the House of Commons John Bercow called it a “constitutional outrage.”
-First Minister of Scotland Nicola Sturgeon said that Johnson was acting no better than “tin-pot dictator.”
+First Minister of Scotland Nicola Sturgeon said that Johnson was acting no better than a “tin-pot dictator.”
 A YouGov poll published Wednesday night showed that Britons opposed the move by nearly a two-to-one margin, while more radical elements of the anti-Brexit movement called Johnson’s gambit a “coup.”

 MPs will debate the issue when they return to parliament next week.
-Time will tell if this was a shrewd, if somewhat sneaky, move by Johnson, or whether it will backfire by coalescing disparate elements within parliament against him and his promise to pull the United Kingdom out of the European Union by October 31 with or without deal.
+Time will tell if this was a shrewd, if somewhat sneaky, move by Johnson, or whether it will backfire by coalescing disparate elements within parliament against him and his promise to pull the United Kingdom out of the European Union by October 31 with or without a deal.

 Move to Suspend Parliament